-No, the City of Burbank does not directly participate in a Comprehensive Economic Development Strategy (CEDS).
-However, the City's economic development priorities are informed by broader regional planning efforts, particularly those led by the Southern California Association of Governments (SCAG) and the Los Angeles County Economic Development Corporation (LAEDC).
-While Burbank is not a formal contributor to a CEDS, it aligns with regional strategies to ensure its local economic development initiatives are consistent with countywide and Southern California economic goals.
+The LA County Development Authority creates the CEDS for the County and although Burbank does not directly participate, their objectives align with the City's.
+At the same time, the City's economic development are also are informed and aligned by many regional planning efforts, including those led by the Southern California Association of Governments (SCAG) and the Los Angeles County Economic Development Corporation (LAEDC).
+Together, all of these create consistent countywide and Southern California economic goals.